philipdaquin/friend-recommendation-provision/README.md

 2. Test connection with EchoServer.
 Expose application to NLB
 3. Install Argo CD and select the manifest files
 4. Initialise an API gateway
+5. Create a hosted zone in Route53.
-5. Create a custom DNS with Route53
+6. Create custom DNS name with ACM certificate.